CISecurity/ArtifactExpressions/artifacts/unixlinux/linux.apparmorstatus_v1.rst

 the counts of profiles and processes as per the results of the "apparmor_status" or "aa-status" command.

-The required apparmorstatus_object element is used to define the different information about the current AppArmor policy.
+The apparmorstatus_object element is used to define the different information about the current AppArmor policy.
 There is actually only one object relating to AppArmor Status and this is the system as a whole.
 Therefore, there are no child entities defined.
 Any test written to check AppArmor status will reference the same apparmorstatus_object which is basically an empty object element.

-The optional apparmorstatus_state element displays various information about the current AppArmor policy.
+The apparmorstatus_state element displays various information about the current AppArmor policy.
 This item maps the counts of profiles and processes as per the results of the "apparmor_status" or "aa-status" command.